shangfii/Weather_Dashboard/README.md

 Open this [link](https://shangfii.github.io/Weather_Dashboard/) on any brower and search for any city,

-when you first open
+## Note these

+When you first opens. ( There should be no city shown)

-When you search for a city
+When you search for a city ( if the spelling is correct and it is in the system the forcast will show)

-Case of no city entered
+Case of no city entered ( It will produce and alert requesting for a city to be entered)

-Case of city that does not exist ( Yet )
+Case of city that does not exist ( Yet )(It will products an alert)

-Case after multiple cities have been searched ( they are cashed)
+Case after multiple cities have been searched ( they are cashed and you can click to research them again)

 ## Technologies used